KhelianL/MarchingCloud/README.md

-# MarchingCloud : AR/VR pottery with point cloud
+# MarchingCloud : Point cloud rendering
 This project aims to offer a program capable of rendering point clouds using sphere tracing.
 This is a university project on which the students will be graded.